CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: On INP CLIP for Video Captioning

 \subsection{A Transformer Baseline for Video Captioning}

-To implement the caption encoder, we follow the common practices \cite{zhang2021open,zhang2020object} to freeze pre-training backbones (\eg, ResNet-101 \cite{he2016deep}) during training and add a fully connected (FC) layer followed by a layer normalization (LN) layer \cite{ba2016layer}.
-Thus \cref{eq:encoding} can be detailed as follows:
+Following the common practices \cite{zhang2021open,zhang2020object}, we implement the caption encoder as a pre-training backbone followed by a fully connected (FC) layer and a layer normalization (LN) layer \cite{ba2016layer}.
+Thus Eq.~\ref{eq:encoding} can be detailed as:

 where parameters in ${\rm LN}(\cdot)$ and ${\rm FC}(\cdot)$ are trainable while that of ${\rm Backbone(\cdot)}$ is fixed.
-When considering multi-modalities, we fuse features $\{\mathbf{F^{(m)}}\}_{m=1}^{M}$ of $M$ modalities to obtain $\mathbf{F} \in \mathbb{R}^{d_h\times MN}$.
+We can replace the backbone in Eq.~\ref{eq:encoding_with_backbone} with either a INP model or a CLIP model to help encode the video content and then probe into the learned features $\mathbf{F}$ after training.
+When considering multi-modalities, we fuse features $\{\mathbf{F^{(m)}}\}_{m=1}^{M}$ of $M$ modalities along the sequence dimension to obtain $\mathbf{F} \in \mathbb{R}^{d_h\times MN}$.
 Details for the rest components are as follows.
 The embedding layer consists of a word embedding layer, a position embedding layer, and a LN layer, all of which are trainable.
 The caption decoder comprises a stack of Transformer decoder layers as in \cite{vaswani2017attention}.
 The classification head is implemented as a FC layer.

-To utilize INP or CLIP to help encode the video content, we can replace the backbone in \cref{eq:encoding_with_backbone} with an INP model or the visual encoder of a CLIP model and keep the rest components unchanged.
-Thus, after training baseline models with different backbones, we can probe into the learned video features $\mathbf{F}$ to compare their differences.